To travel outside the U.S. J-1 students and scholars in J-1s need these documents to re-enter the U.S.:

 Getting a Travel Signature

-If you need a travel signature, complete a Travel Signature Request Form (pdf) and drop it off with your DS-2019 at the Reves Center.
+If you need a travel signature, complete a Travel Signature Request Form and drop off your DS-2019 at the Reves Center.
 Your DS-2019 will be signed and ready for pick-up in 2 business days.

 You usually must have a valid visa to return to the U.S. from abroad.
 However, there is a special provision called Automatic Visa Revalidation that applies to some travel.
 If you are in J-1 status and your J-1 visa is expired, you may still return to the U.S. from a trip to Canada, Mexico, or the Caribbean Islands even with an expired visa, provided that you meet all of these conditions:

 - your passport is valid